biocypher/biochatter-paper/manuscript.md

 This response is simultaneously used to prompt the secondary circuit (orange), which fulfils auxiliary tasks to complement the primary response.
 In particular, using search, the secondary circuit queries a database as prior knowledge repository and compares annotations to the primary response.
 The knowledge graph can also serve as long-term memory extension of the model.
-Further, an independent LLM receives the primary response for fact-checking, which can be supplemented with context-specific information by a retrieval augmented generation process.
+Further, an independent LLM receives the primary response for fact-checking, which can be supplemented with context-specific information by a retrieval-augmented generation process.
 If this “second opinion” differs from the primary response, a warning is issued.
 The platform is composable in all aspects, allowing arbitrary extensions to other, specialised models for additional tasks orchestrated by the primary LLM.
 ](images/graphical_abstract.png "Overview"){#fig:overview}